UBC-STAT/stat-545-guidebook/README.md

 We'll meet as a class every Tuesday and Thursday, 09:30-11:00, in ESB 2012.

+I'll aim to end class at 10:45.

 ### Prerequisites

 There are no official pre-requisites for STAT 545A, but most students will have had at least one prior statistics course or comparable experience.

 ### Roots

 Jenny Bryan deserves a huge amount of credit for founding and developing both STAT 545 and 547M over many years, along with her TA's.
+Some of their content is even being used in this very syllabus.
 Thank you!

 ## Class Meetings